pypa/packaging.python.org/source/deployment.rst

 for wrapping over the differences between Python 2 and Python 3.
 The six_ package has enjoyed widespread use and may be regarded as a reliable way to write a single-source python module that can be use in both Python 2 and 3.
+The six_ module can be used from as early as Python 2.5.
+A tool called `modernize <https://pypi.python.org/pypi/modernize>`_, developed by Armin Ronacher, can be used to automatically apply the code modifications provided by six_.

 Similar to six_, `python-future <http://python-future.org/overview.html>`_ is
 a package that provides a compatibility layer between Python 2 and Python 3